AnimeshJha97/tinder-clone/README.md

-[https://tinder-clone-f8966.firebaseapp.com] (Click Here) to view the Tinder Clone in Browser.
+Click [https://tinder-clone-f8966.firebaseapp.com](Here) to view the Tinder Clone in Browser.